The Ultimate Guide to Make Your WordPress Site Secure in 2019

 Without the time spent on maintenance, security and care, you will eventually have a problem with your website.
 You may have already experienced this, so if you have, you know exactly what I’m talking about!

-No one needs to spend their precious time worrying about a problem with their website.
+No-one needs to spend their precious time worrying about a problem with their website.
 The stress of your website being offline or your customers being affected, just isn’t worth it.
 Fortunately there is a solution and it’s called WP Expert.
-Please read on to learn more about us…
+Please read on to learn more.

 At WP Expert we offer WordPress Care Plans [link to your care plan page] to all of our clients.
 If your website was built by us, you would’ve been recommended a Care Plan that would suit your business when we launched your website.

 If your website wasn’t built by us, we can still help you.
 We run WordPress Audit on websites that were built elsewhere, which allow us to check your website for any issues and help you to fix these before you join one of our care plans.

 If you’d like to see some more information on our WordPress Care Plans please click here [Link to Care Plans page again].

 Our aim is to deliver peace of mind to you and your business.
 We’ll help you keep your website safe, secure, maintained and updated.
 This will allow you to focus on the tasks that are most important to you so you can spend more time with your family and loved ones.